Why does Russia want tactical nuclear weapons in Belarus? | Law-Order

 The move comes as Kyiv is poised for a counteroffensive to reclaim territory occupied by Russia.

-Dmitry Medvedev, deputy head of Russia's Security Council, warned last week that attempts by Ukraine to reclaim control over Crimea was a threat to "the very existence of the Russian state," something that warrants a nuclear response under the country's security doctrine.
+Dmitry Medvedev, deputy head of Russia's Security Council, warned last week that attempts by Ukraine to reclaim control over the Crimean Peninsula was a threat to “the very existence of the Russian state,” something that warrants a nuclear response under the country's security doctrine.
 Russia illegally annexed Crimea from Ukraine in 2014.

 “Every day of supplying Western weapons to Ukraine makes the nuclear apocalypse closer,” Medvedev said.

-Ukrainian military analyst Oleh Zhdanov said Putin's goal is to discourage Ukraine's Western allies from providing Kyiv with more weapons ahead of any counteroffensive.
+Ukrainian military analyst Oleh Zhdanov said that Putin's goal is to discourage Ukraine's Western allies from providing Kyiv with more weapons before any counteroffensive.

-Putin is ''using nuclear blackmail in a bid to influence the situation on the battlefield and force Western partners to reduce supplies of weapons and equipment under the threat of nuclear escalation," Zhdanov said.
-"The Belarusian nuclear balcony will be looming over not only Ukraine, but Europe as well, creating a constant threat, raising tensions and rattling the nerves of Ukrainians and their Western partners."
-WHAT ARE UKRAINE AND THE WEST SAYING?
-Ukraine has responded to Putin's move by calling for an emergency meeting of the U.N.
-Security Council.
+Putin is ''using nuclear blackmail in a bid to influence the situation on the battlefield and force Western partners to reduce supplies of weapons and equipment under the threat of nuclear escalation,” Zhdanov said.
+“The Belarusian nuclear balcony will be looming over not only Ukraine, but Europe as well, creating a constant threat, raising tensions and rattling the nerves of Ukrainians and their Western partners.”
+What are Ukraine and the west saying?
+Ukraine has responded to Putin's move by calling for an emergency meeting of the UN Security Council.
+A UN spokesman referred questions on the issue to the Security Council, which had announced no meeting on it by Monday afternoon.

 “The world must be united against someone who endangers the future of human civilization,” the Ukrainian Foreign Ministry said.